 LCA Graduate Achieves Top ACT Score

-Brady Green, a 2019 Lakewood Catholic Academy graduate and current senior at St. Ignatius High School, has earned the highest possible ACT composite score of 36.
+Clair Green, a 2019 Lakewood Catholic Academy graduate has earned the highest possible ACT composite score of 36.
 Fewer than half of 1 percent of students who take the ACT earn a top score.
 In the U.S. high school graduating class of 2021, only 4,055 out of 1.29 million students who took the ACT earned a top composite score of 36.

 The ACT consists of tests in English, mathematics, reading and science, each scored on a scale of 1–36.
 A student’s composite score is the average of the four test scores.
 The score for ACT’s optional writing test is reported separately and is not included within the ACT composite score.